 Pumpkin Soup Substitutes

-There are some substitutes that can be done for this roasted pumpkin soup recipe that I thought i should mention.
+There are some substitutes that can be done for this roasted pumpkin soup recipe if needed

-Pumpkin: Can’t find any fresh pumpkins, it’s ok to use pureed canned pumpkins or alternatively you can use butternut squash.
+Pumpkin: Can’t find any fresh pumpkins, it’s ok to use pureed canned pumpkins, or alternatively you can use butternut squash.
+It’s preferred to use fresh if you can.

-Dairy: I used Greek Yogurt in this recipe.
+Dairy: We used Greek Yogurt in this recipe.
 You can use light sour cream or for a vegan option, use coconut yogurt, coconut cream, or any other dairy-free yogurt.

 - Chocolate Chip Pumpkin Bread